Orroral Valley Tracking Station (former) carpark

 The second steep ascent is not as steep as the one up to Murrays Gap however the trail from the Gap up to the summit of Mt Bimberi is overgrown, has a lot of loose rock, as well as a high number of tree falls over the trail.
 As a result, this final ascent to the summit will be the slowest of the whole trip.
 There are literally dozens of little rock cairns and in one case a pile of sticks (see photo below) marking the way to the summit.
 Pay very close attention when you have to go around fallen trees as you can very easily loose the trail.
 While a map and compass is helpful on the rest of the trail it is essential on the walk to the summit if you haven’t done it before.
 These maps are usually available at the larger camping stores and I would recommend buying them well in advance as they sell quickly.

 From the summit you have a 360 degree view of both NSW and the ACT and you can see a number dams.
 It is without a doubt the best remote summit view in the Canberra region.
 Walking up to the summit of Mt Bimberi is like walking into an alien landscape and feels more remote than any other part of the walk which it is.
-The last time I walked this trail was December 2016, the day before Christmas and I didn’t not see any other walker.
+When I walked this trail in December 2016, the day before Christmas I didn’t not see any other walkers.
 The week between Christmas and New Year is a very popular time for walkers.